ralna/GALAHAD/doc/Julia/rst-dir/uls_functions.rst

 	*
 		- m

-		- is a scalar variable of type int, that holds the number of rows in the unsymmetric matrix :math:`A`.
+		- is a scalar variable of type Int32 that holds the number of rows in the unsymmetric matrix :math:`A`.

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of columns in the unsymmetric matrix :math:`A`.
+		- is a scalar variable of type Int32 that holds the number of columns in the unsymmetric matrix :math:`A`.

 	*
 		- sol

-		- is a one-dimensional array of size n and type double.
-On entry, it must hold the vector :math:`b`.
+		- is a one-dimensional array of size n and type T. On entry, it must hold the vector :math:`b`.
 On a successful exit, its contains the solution :math:`x`.

 	*
 		- trans

-		- is a scalar variable of type bool, that specifies whether to solve the equation :math:`A^Tx=b` (trans=true) or :math:`Ax=b` (trans=false).
+		- is a scalar variable of type Bool, that specifies whether to solve the equation :math:`A^Tx=b` (trans=true) or :math:`Ax=b` (trans=false).

 .. index:: pair: function; uls_information
 .. _doxid-galahad__uls_8h_1ab41cc4ccba208d7de3a0ccbc4b4efbcf: